 How do you choose the plants?

-"Choosing your plants is like choosing a pet – different plants require different amounts of care and it’s important to use plants that suit your lifestyle.
-Succulents are the most commonly used, as well as creepers, ferns, flowering annuals, herbs, natives and even trailing varieties like Devil’s Ivy.
-Until you’re a seasoned green thumb, it’s best to opt for low-maintenance species before trying your hand at the needier varieties."
+Succulents are commonly used as a low-maintenance vertical garden, as well as creepers, ferns, flowering annuals, herbs and even trailing varieties like Devil’s Ivy.
+Until you’re a seasoned green thumb, it’s best to opt for low-maintenance species before trying your hand at the needier varieties.
+“Most herbs are seasonal and once they die back, leave the exposed green wall hardware which isn’t always a great look,” Sam warns.
+“Edibles also enjoy full sun, so the right orientation is key.”

 How much effort do they take to look after?